lotanaharoni/Image-Blending-Project/README.md

 The program performs blending on two images using pyramid blending.<br>
 The program gets three images: two images to blend and one filter image.<br>
-From the filter image it builds a Gaussian pyramid and from the other it builds Laplacian pyramid.<br>
+From the filter image it builds a Gaussian pyramid and from the other it builds Laplacian pyramids.<br>
 The Gaussian pyramids is used like a band-pass filter.

 ## Supported OS